Change Management Job Description: Roles and Responsibilities

 Change enablement, also known as change management, is at the core of ITIL® service transition.
-The maturity of organization depends on how well it facilitates change requests (CR) in response to end-user, technical, functional or wider business requirements.
+The maturity of an organization depends on how well it facilitates change requests (CR) in response to end-user, technical, functional or wider business requirements.

 Careful change management helps reduce the risk exposure and disruption proactively when new changes are instituted within your organization's operations and technologies.